-Intestinal parasites are worms that can live in your pet’s body and grow to adulthood in its intestinal tract.
-Parasite control (or deworming) is an important way to safeguard not only your pet’s health, but also that of you and your children.
-Parasites can affect your pet’s ability to absorb nutrients, damage the lining of its intestinal tract, and cause your pet to become very ill.
+Parasites are worms that can live in your pet’s body and can affect your pet’s ability to absorb nutrients, damage the lining of its intestinal tract, and cause your pet to become very ill.
+Parasite control (or deworming) is an important way to safeguard not only your pet’s health, but also that of you and your family.

-The "#2 Way" to Protect Your Pet -- and Yourself -- from Parasites
+The "#2 Way" to Protect Your Pet—and Your Family—from Parasites

 An annual fecal check for all dogs and cats is recommended and can be done as part of your pet’s health exam.
 Any pet at any age can be infected with parasites, which is why a yearly fecal exam is important.

 To prevent infection, keep your pet away from other pets’ waste and dispose of your pet’s own waste quickly.
 Don't let waste sit in the yard or litterbox for several days.
 Parasite eggs can become infectious as soon as one day after being shed in pet feces, and, in turn, can contaminate the soil.
 And, of course, wash your hands after handling your pet's waste, as some parasitic infections can be transmitted to humans.

 Symptoms may include: change in appetite, coughing, diarrhea, weight loss, and a rough or dry coat.
 However, some pets show no symptoms, so regular health exams with a fecal check are important.